lekoala/modular-behaviour.js/readme.md

 ## What does this library solve ?

 This library act as a glue between your js libraries and your html document.
 It will allow to initialize most things out of the box by using a custom element.
-The V3 use the custom element because it's self initializing (and can delay itself it's initialization) which is a big advantage over watching the dom for changes.
+The V3 use a custom element because it's self initializing which is a big advantage over watching the dom for changes.
+You basically get "watching the dom" for free and get a clearer separation by note manipulating the html node itself.

+A minor downside is that you add a extra html node, and therefore it may affect styling (eg: direct > selectors).

 ## General use